saifeemustafaq/merkletree_assignment/README.md

 ## **Merkle Proofs: Verifying Data Integrity**

 Merkle proofs are used to verify the integrity of the data.
+It provides a way to efficiently and securely verify the contents of large data structures, such as databases or files in blockchain technology.
 Let's understand this with a fictional example, and later, we will take up a real example:

 Imagine you are in a huge library that contains every book ever written in the history of humankind.
 The unique part is that instead of checking out books, you check out lists that contain summaries of the books.
 Now, you are asked to prove that a specific book is in the library without having to show someone every book (which would be impossible due to the library's size).
 Welcome to the Special Merkle Library.